 In accordance with the Republic Act No.7164 otherwise known as the Philippine Nursing Act of 1991, all applicants for a license to practice nursing shall be required to pass a written examination given by the PRC Board of Nursing.
-To comply with this law, the Professional Regulation Commission and the Professional Regulatory Board for Nursing conducts the Nurses Licensure Examination (NLE) twice a year, usually in the months of June and November.
-To accommodate applicants for the June and November 2019 NLE, the PRC announced the schedule of exam, the opening of the online processing, and the deadline for filing of applications.
+To comply with this law, the Professional Regulation Commission through the Professional Regulatory Board for Nursing conducts the Nurses Licensure Examination (NLE) twice a year.
+To accommodate applicants for the May and November 2021 NLE, the PRC announced the schedule of the exams, the opening of the online processing, and the deadline for filing applications.

-The official NLE result is expected to be released fourteen (14) working days after the last day of the examination.
+The Professional Regulation Commission announced that the second batch of NLE will be November 21-22, 2021.
+Applicants may start their application for the second batch of the exam from August 20, 2021 until October 20, 2021.
+The official NLE result is expected to be released fourteen (14) working days after the last day of the examinations.

 NLE Online Application

 The PRC requires applicants to secure an appointment before going to any PRC office to file their application.
 To set an appointment and pay the application fee, use the PRC’s Licensure Examination and Registration Information System (LERIS).
 You can access the LERIS via http://online.prc.gov.ph/.
 If you are facing difficulties in using the system, please refer to our online board exam application guide.

 Under Section 13 of the Philippine Nursing Act of 1991, any applicant for the nursing board exam must meet the following qualifications at the time of filing his or her application:

 - He or she must be a citizen of the Philippines;

 - Must be at least eighteen (18) years of age at the time of the issuance of a certificate of registration;